Tahoe Fund

 About the Tahoe Fund

-The mission of Tahoe Fund is to restore and enrich the extraordinary natural environment of the Lake Tahoe Basin by building broad support for projects and programs that increase the enjoyment of the region for current and future generations.
-The Tahoe Fund raises private money to supplement the dwindling public funds available for such projects.
+The mission of Tahoe Fund is to restore and enhance the extraordinary natural environment of the Lake Tahoe Basin by building broad support and funding for projects and programs that increase the enjoyment of the region for current and future generations.
+The Fund focuses grants on the core areas of conservation, recreation and education/stewardship.

 Filed Under: News